sravps7/sravps7.github.io/index.md

 I am very interested in learning new stuff related to the engineering.
 I have particular interest in Robotics.

+### Projects

+I have done quite a few projects in my stay at IIT Bombay.
+Have a look at the projects section and feel free to give me your feedback on them

 Thanks for reading!